SoftUni/Programming-Basics-Book-Java-EN/chapter-07-complex-loops.md

 Enter an integer in the range [**1 … 100**].
 If it is invalid, input an integer again.
 In this case, we will consider any number that **is not** in the specified range as invalid.

-We can solve the task through the following algorithm:
+We can solve the problem through the following algorithm:

 * We create a variable **`num`**, to which we assign the integer value obtained from the console input.
-* For a loop condition, we put an expression, that is **`true`**, if the number of the input **is not** in the range specified in the task condition.
+* For a loop condition, we put an expression, that is **`true`**, if the number of the input **is not** in the range specified in the problem condition.
 * In **the body of the loop**: we print a message "**Invalid number!**" on the console, and then we assign a new value to **`num`** from the console input.
 * Having validated the input number, we print its value outside the body of the loop.